-level rise, another helpful online tool is Florida International University's Storm Surge Simulator, based on work of faculty experts and students at the International Hurricane Research Center and College of Engineering and Computing.
+While it does not account for future sea level rise, another helpful online tool is Florida International University's Storm Surge Simulator, based on work of faculty experts and students at the International Hurricane Research Center and College of Engineering and Computing.
 This tool allows users to type in their address and see what the potential storm surge could be at their location in the event of a Category 1, 2, 3, 4, or 5 hurricane.
 The tool also compares the water depth to a person, house or villa in order to give users a clearer picture of what potential water depths could look like (Figure 26).
 While it cannot give predictive estimates of storm surge based on an approaching storm, it is very useful tool to give users a general sense of the vulnerability of different areas to this hazard.

-While it does not account for future sea Figure 26: Florida International University's Storm Surge level rise, another helpful online tool is Simulator Tool
+Figure 26: Florida International University's Storm Surge Simulator Tool